- have school age students who live in an isolated area, or

 Under the Assistance for Isolated Children Scheme, only the Additional Boarding Allowance is income tested.

-Residency requirements for the Assistance for Isolated Children Scheme
+Residence requirements for Assistance for Isolated Children Scheme

 To be eligible for the Assistance for Isolated Children Scheme you must satisfy residence requirements.
 You and the student you are claiming for must be living in Australia and be:

 - the holder of a permanent resident visa, or

-- a New Zealand citizen who is a permanently settled in Australia (a waiting period may apply)
+- a New Zealand citizen who is permanently settled in Australia (a waiting period may apply)